EPCCed/tesseract-docs/user-guide/development.rst

 Intel Compiler Suite
 ~~~~~~~~~~~~~~~~~~~~

-The Intel compiler suite is accessed by loading the ``intel-compilers-*`` module.
+The Intel compiler suite is accessed by loading the ``intel-tools-*`` module.
 For example:

 ::

-    module load intel-compilers-17
+    module load intel-tools-18

 Once you have loaded the module, the compilers are available as: